PostHog/posthog.com/contents/tutorials/group-page-machine-flags.md

 ### Cohort

 If instead, you want to target users who visited a page repeatedly, you can create and use a static cohort.
-For example, if I wanted to target a flag to show a new pricing page for people who have visited the pricing page repeatedly.
+For example, if you wanted to target a flag to show a new pricing page for people who have visited the pricing page repeatedly.

 1. Create a cohort for people who had multiple pageview events
 2. Duplicate as a static cohort.